-How to improve customer retention using an NPS surveys
+How to improve customer retention using an NPS survey?

 The customers that give you a rating of 9 and 10 are your promoters.
 And although they’re pleased with your product, they deserve to be appreciated for that.

-Showing gratitude where it's due is important but addressing negative feedback is equally important.
+It is important to show gratitude where it's due, but addressing negative feedback is equally important.
 It would be detrimental not to act on it.
-A few ways you can act on negative feedback are to sympathize with your customer, listen to understand where they’re coming from and not to simply respond.
-Secondly, as you respond, start off with an apology and explain the situation and assure the customer that you’re working on solving the problem.
+A few ways you can act on negative feedback are to sympathize with your customers, listen to understand where they’re coming from, and not simply respond.
+Secondly, as you respond, start with an apology, explain the situation, and assure the customer that you’re working on solving the problem.
 Lastly, respond quickly.
 Don’t shy away from responding.
 The feedback can be scathing, I know.
-But the quicker you are to respond, the more likely you are to placate the customer.
+But the quicker you respond, the more likely you are to placate the customer.
 Never let the tension build up.
 A quick response will usually diffuse it.
 You never want them to feel like they’re being ignored on top of them being unhappy.

-Now the passives.
+Now, the passives.
 Passives are the customers who give a rate of 7 or 8.
-Passives are neutral and the best approach when it comes to them is just to reach out to them.
+Passives are neutral, and the best approach is to reach out to them.
 When you do, you can easily sway them to become promoters by asking them how you can earn their recommendation.
-I know right.
-So easy.
+I know, right?
+So easy!

-Deciding when to send an NPS contingent on the business model your business runs on.
-If you’re a subscription-based business or SaaS company, chances are that customers are interacting with your product regularly — if not on a daily basis.
+Deciding when to send an NPS is contingent on the business model your business runs on.
+If you’re a subscription-based business or SaaS company, customers are likely interacting with your product regularly — if not daily.

-So given the nature of a SaaS business model, the easier it is for your customers to churn each month if they’re unhappy with your product or service.
-So if you don’t have meaningful interactions with your customers via surveys, you run the risk of losing them because you cannot gauge how satisfied they are.
+So, given the nature of a SaaS business model, it is easier for your customers to churn each month if they’re unhappy with your product or service.
+So, if you don’t have meaningful interactions with your customers via surveys, you risk losing them because you cannot gauge how satisfied they are.

 Fortunately, scheduling your NPS surveys for customers is a piece of cake with Survicate’s recurring NPS website surveys.

 You can set the survey frequency to daily, weekly, monthly, or quarterly.
-That way, you’re able to track your customer’s satisfaction with your product or service.
+That way, you can track your customer’s satisfaction with your product or service.

-After you’ve sent your first NPS survey, chances are you’ll want to send follow-up surveys in order to track changes in your NPS over time.
-Plan to send follow-up surveys on a regular basis.
-For instance, for an event like a product update.
-You need to know if the update is keeping your promoters happy and or addressing a detractor or passive’s dissatisfaction.
+After you’ve sent your first NPS survey, chances are you’ll want to send follow-up surveys to track changes in your NPS over time.
+Plan to send follow-up surveys regularly, for instance, for an event like a product update.
+You need to know if the update keeps your promoters happy and addresses a detractor or passive’s dissatisfaction.

-However, if you wish to send out your NPS survey via email using an ESP(Email Service Provider like intercom, you can easily set up the frequency of your NPS by automating them.
+However, if you wish to send out your NPS survey via email using an ESP (Email Service Provider like an Intercom, you can easily set up the frequency of your NPS by automating it.
 Here’s how you can do just that.

-NPS is a long-term measure of customer loyalty, so depending on your industry, sending out an NPS at the right time is crucial.
-The reason being is you want to make sure you better or maintain the experience you would’ve been delivering.
+NPS is a long-term measure of customer loyalty, so sending out an NPS at the right time is crucial depending on your industry.
+The reason is you want to make sure you better or maintain the experience you would’ve been delivering.

 The right frequency depends on multiple factors.
 Here are a few things to consider when choosing the frequency at which you want to send out NPS surveys.

-Quarterly NPS surveys are best suited for companies that have an established customer base and stable customer relationships, like a subscription service.
+Quarterly NPS surveys are best suited for companies with an established customer base and stable customer relationships, like a subscription service.

 Annual NPS are often well-suited for companies with a periodic transaction frequency, such as banks, insurance companies, and high-end retailers.

-More frequent NPS’ can be implemented by companies that have less predictable customer interactions or operate in incredibly competitive industries.
+More frequent NPS can be implemented by companies with less predictable customer interactions or operate in incredibly competitive industries.

 4. Customer Effort Score (CES) survey

-A recent study conducted by Capterra revealed that 74% of field service companies counted functionality or ease of use as a top priority for choosing new software.
+A study by Capterra revealed that 74% of field service companies counted functionality or ease of use as a top priority for choosing new software.